LLMs & AI Infrastructure

 Airline Seat Analogy

 Continuous Batching: Instead of waiting for all requests in a batch to finish before starting new ones, vLLM adds new requests to the running batch as old ones complete.
-This keeps GPU utilization high even with variable-length requests.
+This keeps GPU utilization high even with variable-length requests, typically delivering 2–4× higher throughput compared to static batching under mixed workloads (the exact gain depends on request-length variance and concurrency).

 vLLM Performance